 Notwithstanding SB 327 contained legislative findings that Wage Order 5 was valid and enforceable on and after October 1, 2000, the Court of Appeal still had to address the issue of retroactivity.
 The interpretation of a statute is an exercise of the judiciary.

-Veronica Gray is a prominent trial attorney in Orange County, California with more than four decades of experience litigating and negotiating employment issues for her clients.
-She represents employers throughout California, as ...
+Veronica M. Gray is a prominent trial attorney in Orange County, California with more than four decades of experience litigating and negotiating employment issues for her clients.
+She represents employers throughout California ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.